-These are the concert reviews I’ve included in my monthly eNewsletter.
-If you love music as much as I do, call me!
-I love to talk music. (last updated 9/19/2017)
+These are the concert reviews we've included in my monthly eNewsletter over the years.
+If you love music as much as we do, email us and tell us what shows you've been to!
+We love to talk music. (last updated December 2022)

 AK Review: Wow.
 After a couple of blah opening acts, Coldplay really delivered with a high-energy show.
 This was sort of a once-in-a-lifetime experience for me, the tickets were very expensive relative to how much I would normally spend to a see a band,…so naturally I had high expectations and I believe my expectations were met.